Married Margaret Medcalf at Carleton-in-Craven, near Skipton, Yorkshire, on 12th June 1759. Father of Isabel (see below).

 In 1851, Elijah was still working as a carpenter, but an 1853 directory gives his occupation as 'bookseller & joiner', and the 1857 Post Office directory lists him as 'grocer & druggist', still in Gargrave.

 By 1861 the family had moved to Skipton, where Elijah continued his trade as a joiner and carpenter.
-They lived at Brown's Yard, off Newmarket Street, until some time after 1871.
-By 1881, Mary had died and Elijah was living at 6 Woodman Terrace, Skipton, with his daughter Fanny (Frances) and a grand-daughter.
+They lived at Brown's Yard, off Newmarket Street, until some time after 1872.
+Mary Ann died on 26th August 1872 of tuberculosis, at the age of 55.
+Following his wife's death, Elijah lived with his daughter Fanny (Frances): in 1881 they were at 6 Woodman Terrace, Skipton; in 1891 they were at 6 Cross Street.

 George Roberts was born at Gargrave on 31st March 1845, the first son of Elijah and Mary Ann Roberts.
 As a child he lived in Gargrave, later moving with his parents to Skipton.
 He was confirmed into the Catholic church at Broughton Hall Chapel, near Skipton, on 8th July, 1858.